wp-plugins/listly/readme.txt

 We believe a social list platform outperforms plain text lists.
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.

 Media platforms are social.
 Platforms like Listly, YouTube, Slideshare & Instagram highlight why your content needs to be findable, shareable & embeddabe.
-Your content gets found independent of your blog (they are all destination sites - people go there to find content).
+Your content gets found independent of your blog.
+People visit these destination sites to find content.
 If you ignore these platforms your blog is operating in isolation.

-Author your media first, them embed on your blog.
+It's smarter to author your media first, them this media embed on your blog.
 It gives your more reach.
+Lists should be media.

 **Making lists together is more fun & more productive**